CustomerMairie de Blagnac

 CollaboratorsBernadberoy, Tassera , Transénergie Sud, Gamba, Alayrac, Julie Poirel, BETR

-From the architect.
+Text description provided by the architects.
 Within the ZAC Andromède area, the site devoted to the plan was an insulated plot, which would have developed into a boulevard and it hasn’t been accomplished within the kick off of the construction site.
 It was therefore a question of realizing a school complex keeping in mind the ZAC regulations, especially concerning the density of the urban population on this site, which still had to welcome any sort of building.

 The one and a half hectare ground is flat, next to a housing estate, whose houses had a view before on a three-year crop agrarian ground.
 The perception of our project plan from these pavilions had to be as nice as possible.
 In the southwest area, a special attention must be paid to the management of solar provisions, in terms of brightness in the cool season and excessive heating in the summer period.
 The pivotal idea of the project and its main articulations.